 अरुन्धत्या विशिष्टान् तान् रोहिण्याश्चापि दुर्मते ।

 “O the foolish one (Rāvaṇa)!
 An unworthy act was indeed done by you, in offending Sītā, who was more distinguished and more respectable than Arundhati (wife of sage Vasishta) and Rohini (the principal spouse of moon-god).”

 “O Rāvaṇa, who annihilated self and his people!
 Sītā is actually the earth of earth (वसुधाया हि वसुधां) , and she is Shrii of Shrii - Shrii of the goddess Lakshmi (means even Shrii-devi or Bhagavti lakshmi is part of Sītā, Sītā is the source of innumerable Lakshmi-s).
 She is extremely fond of her husband Rama.
 She is faultless in every limb as she was while living in forest.”

 Thus Sītā, the consort of Rama is not some simple incarnation of Lakshmi, but she is even the goddess of Lakshmi and earth.
 She is source of counless number of Lakshmi-s, Saraswati-s and UmA-s.
 And Rama is the absolute and ultimate reality of universe, the supreme cause of all the causes.
 There is no truth or essence in existence beyond Lord Rama.

-So Rama is Rama, the most superior, no one is equal to him in any manner!
+Therefore Rama is Rama, the most superior, the supreme essence; none is equal or greater to him in any manner!

 Share this Page